2021–22 Rugby Europe Women's Trophy

-The 2021–22 Rugby Europe Women's Trophy was the 21st edition of Rugby Europe's second division competition for women's national rugby union teams.
+The 2021–22 Rugby Europe Women's Trophy was the eleventh edition of Rugby Europe's second division competition for women's national rugby union teams.
 It will be contested in two pools.
 Pool A plays a single round-robin while Pool B will only play matches they can play.
 Sweden won the Trophy championship after beating Switzerland 48–0 in the final round.